Chances are, you’re not as familiar with lutein as you are, say, beta carotene.

 Like many phytonutrients, lutein and zeaxanthin have potent anti-inflammatory properties.
 In a study published in Atherosclerosis, researchers demonstrated lutein’s ability to suppress long-term inflammation in patients with coronary heart disease (28).

-Both lutein and zexanthin have been shown to minimize damage caused by oxidation and inflammation in those with retinal ischemia and diabetic retinopathy too (29).
+Both lutein and zeaxanthin have been shown to minimize damage caused by oxidation and inflammation in those with retinal ischemia and diabetic retinopathy too (29).

 Regarding their anti-inflammatory properties, they do so by specifically inhibiting two pro-inflammatory processes: they temper genes that produce an enzyme nitric oxide synthetase (nNOS) and the expression of an inflammatory pathway called COX-2 (29).